stutxi/cricket-website/README.md

 ## Overview

-This project is a dynamic, cricket-themed website developed for XYZ Organization.
+This project is a cricket-themed website developed for XYZ Organization.
 It features interactive elements, a multi-stage registration form, and is styled with Tailwind CSS.
+The website also incorporates animations using Framer Motion to enhance user experience and add a modern touch to the design.

 ## Project Structure

 - **public/**
-  - **images/**: Contains image files
+  - **images/**: Contains image files.
-  - **models/**: Contains 3D model files
+  - **models/**: Contains 3D model files.
 - **src/**
-  - **components/**: Contains React components
+  - **components/**: Contains React components.
-  - **App.jsx**: Main application file
+  - **App.jsx**: Main application file.
+  - **main.jsx**: Entry point for the React application.

 ## Setup Instructions